mareframe/vat/README.md

 3. `vat()`.
 This is the function that launches the actual shiny application.

-Please see each files respective manpage for details on it's usage.
+Please see each functions respective manpage for details on its usage.

 At present `vat` is a moving target.
 I welcome all feedback on it's UI as well as any additional features, you would like to see added.
 Please report issues and feature requests.
 Once I am happy with `vat`'s UI, I will freeze this branch and take all new development to a different branch.